 Students who arrive after the beginning of the school day will be considered tardy.
 Students must make it not only to the school but to class on time to avoid being tardy.
 Students who are either tardy or returning to school from an appointment must be signed in at the front desk by a parent or guardian.
 The student will be issued a tardy slip or a returning slip, and the student will be required to deliver this slip to their teacher when they enter the classroom.
-In grades 6-10, tardy students may be held out of class for the period affected to keep from disrupting the class.
 Repeated tardiness may affect a student's "seat time" and therefore his eligibility for promotion.
-Tardiness may be considered an unexcused absence for that class.
+Tardiness will be considered an unexcused absence if the student misses more than half the class.

 Repeated tardiness shall be grounds for disciplinary action.
-A student is tardy when a student is more than five minutes late for School or for a class.
-If a student misses more than half a class, the student will be marked absent for the class.
-After four (4) unexcused tardies, and each unexcused tardy thereafter, a student will be issued an extended day or Saturday Enrichment.
+A student is tardy when a student arrives after class begins.
+After four (4) unexcused tardies per semester and each unexcused tardy thereafter, a student will be issued detention.
 After nine (9) unexcused tardies, the School shall notify the child's parent, guardian, or custodian of the child's unexcused tardies in writing and request a parent conference.
-Any student who, due to a medically-documented physical or mental impairment, is absent for an extended period will not be punished.
+Any student who, due to a medically-documented physical or mental impairment, is absent for an extended period is excused.
 However, if the student misses more than fifteen (15) consecutive days of School, so as to be unable to have received the benefit of his or her course work, the student will be referred for evaluation of eligibility for additional services.